FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_ibmi/upgrade_prereqs_ibm_i/upgrade_ibmi.md

 1. Creates a temporary library.
 1. Extracts your configuration, COM file, CAT file into this temporary library.
 1. Saves your IFS directories by moving them to new directories having the same name but which are suffixed by “\_save”.
-1. Saves your {{< TransferCFT/transfercftname >}} libraries in the SAVF located in the temporary lib.
+1. Saves your Transfer CFT{{< TransferCFT/transfercftname >}} libraries in the SAVF located in the temporary lib.
-1. Replaces the binaries in your CFTPGM libraries by those of the new {{< TransferCFT/transfercftname >}} version.
+1. Replaces the binaries in your CFTPGM libraries by those of the new Transfer CFT{{< TransferCFT/transfercftname >}} version.
-1. Replaces your IFS directories by those of the new {{< TransferCFT/transfercftname >}} version.
+1. Replaces your IFS directories by those of the new Transfer CFT{{< TransferCFT/transfercftname >}} version.
-1. Imports your configuration into your upgraded {{< TransferCFT/transfercftname >}}.
+1. Imports your configuration into your upgraded Transfer CFT{{< TransferCFT/transfercftname >}}.

-As a result, your {{< TransferCFT/transfercftname  >}} binaries are upgraded, but their location is conserved.
+As a result, your Transfer CFT{{< TransferCFT/transfercftname  >}} binaries are upgraded, but their location is conserved.

 ### Upgrading multi-node installations